 SHOCK by Tini - FireKeg Productions

 After weeks of sleeplessness Christian’s mother, Irene, sends him to the doctor’s; but the ‘cure’ he got wasn’t what they expected.
-This is the true story of Christian and a treatment that shattered him into pieces.

 Aug 24: Two script workshops were held with local artists to facilitate a reading of the script, work on character relationships and gain feedback for the show.